mtmodesti/mtmodesti/README.md

 - 👯 I’m looking to collaborate on some project where i can learn and dedicate me free time.
 I love learning and will be grateful to join a team.

-- 🤔 I'm looking and would be very grateful with some indication for a project or some tips and tricks of new courses or techs that i can learn to improve myself as a develope
+- 🤔 I'm looking and would be very grateful with some indication for a project or some tips and tricks of new courses or techs that i can learn to improve myself as a developer

 - 💬 Ask me about anything you want and i will answer as soon as i can.